cugos/cugos.github.com/meetings/_posts/2016-01-20-cugos_monthly.markdown

 * Large rivers were missing since they didn't get tags for those
 * needed place names in English, but most places in OSM were in local language. **obtained english names from an external database**

+#### Lessons

+* Tags can be all over the place
+* Files sizes are HUGE, watch out!
+* Consider your output projection and make sure it is projected properly
+* Be flexible, if things don't go right the first time - consider some alternative workflows

 # [Jospeh Sheedy](http://github.com/jsheedy/)

 Joseph made a tool called [d3-grid-map](https://github.com/VulcanTechnologies/d3-grid-map), a package that plots gridded data sets.
 Allows you to hover over pixels to get values from them.
 Needed to plot gridded data sets in real time.
 Needed binary arrays from a server and plot them fastly in ANY projection (non-mercator).
 Required adaptable color maps.
 Needed to query values (`mouseover`) and do analysis on those.
 Also required a universal data format.